ropensci-review-tools/pkgcheck/README.md

 ```

 This package also uses the [github GraphQL
-API](https://developer.github.com/v4) which requires a local github
+API](https://developer.github.com/v4) which requires a local GitHub
-token to be stored with an unambiguous name including `GITHUB` and maybe
+token to be stored with an unambiguous name including `GITHUB`, such as
+`GITHUB_TOKEN` (recommended), or `GITHUB_PAT` (for Personal
-`QL`, if alternative `GITHIB` tokens already exist.
-This can be obtained
+Authorization Token).
+This can be obtained from GitHub (via your user
-from github (via your user settings), and stored using
+settings), and stored using

 ``` r
 Sys.setenv("GITHUB_QL" = "<my_token>")